serenity-is/docs/tutorials/multi_tenancy/securing_tenant_selection.md

 This is not what we wanted.

-Let's first prevent him seeing users of other tenants.
+Let's prevent him seeing users of other tenants.